Dromediansk/mp-blog/src/markdown-pages/javascript-closures.md

 Here is a basic example from daily praxis:

-If you work with arrays, I suppose you came across array methods such as `Array.map()`, `Array.filter()` or `Array.reduce()`.
+If you work with arrays, I suppose you came across array methods such as `Array.map()`, `Array.filter()`&nbsp;or `Array.reduce()`.
 All of them take a function as an argument.
 All of them are higher-order functions.

 Let’s write another example:

 `gist:Dromediansk/63f5d1f37656ab4bc59897134edbc837#index.js`

-The `handleFamily` function is using a _fat arrow_ function expression, which was introduced in ECMAScript 2015 (ES6).
-Inside this function, we have declared a variable `myGrandpa` and returns another function `sayHello`, so it is a Higher Order function.
+The `handleFamily`&nbsp;function is using a _fat arrow_ function expression, which was introduced in ECMAScript 2015 (ES6).
+Inside this function, we have declared a variable `myGrandpa`&nbsp;and returns another function `sayHello`, so it is a Higher Order function.

 If we call (invoke) `handleFamily`, this is what we get: